ontoportal/documentation/docs/_steps/initial_installation.md

 in <a href="../getting_started">Getting Started</a>.

 These instructions use as an example VirtualBox 6.1.4 running on MacOS.
+You will find similar operations in most virtual environment software.

 ### Import the Appliance into your Virtual Machine

 Use the File > Import menu command to load your Appliance file.

-The results should look something like this 'vm 1' entry.
+The results should look something like this 'vm' entry.

 <figure>
   <img src="{{site.baseurl}}/assets/imgs/imported-virtual-appliance-in-virtualbox.png" style="width:80%"/>
   <figcaption>Imported Appliance in VirtualBox</figcaption>
 </figure>

+### Run the Appliance you just imported

-When you press the Start button at the top, a window should open that shows the startop operations of the Appliance.
-Some details may be different in your Appliance if it is a different version.
+When you press the Start button at the top of the displayed window, a console window should open that shows the virtual environment's command environment.
+During this bootup sequence, the {{site.opva}} software also starts running, and you will see the output associated with startup of the Appliance.
+Some details may differ if you are running a different Appliance version.

 <figure>
   <img src="{{site.baseurl}}/assets/imgs/appliance-startup-window.png" style="width:100%"/>
   <figcaption>Appliance startup process</figcaption>
 </figure>

+Near the end of that process, the running Appliance displays its IP address where it can be accessed on your computer.
+Make a note of this address so you can use it in later steps, or follow the instructions under 'Accessing the system' to obtain it.

 ## Changing default passwords